yl-ang/tp/docs/DeveloperGuide.md

    1. Test case: `patron add n/Alice s/A1111111H p/90123212 t/professor`<br>
       Expected: Patron list remain unchanged.
 Error details shown in the status message.

 3. Adding a patron with all required parameters.
 All provided parameters are valid.

+   1. Prerequisite: There does not exist any patron named Alice, or has id A1111111H, or email profA@u.nus.edu in LibTask.

-   1. Test case: `patron add n/Alice s/A1111111H p/90123212 e/profA@u.nus.edu t/professor`<br>
+   2. Test case: `patron add n/Alice s/A1111111H p/90123212 e/profA@u.nus.edu t/professor`<br>
-      Expected: Patron named `Alice` with id `A0123456H`, phone number `90123212`, email `profA@u.nus.edu` and tag `professor` added to patron list.
+      Expected: Patron named `Alice` with id `A0123456H`, phone number `90123212` email `profA@u.nus.edu` and tag `professor` added to patron list.

-<div style="page-break-after: always;"></div>

-### Listing all patrons

-1. Listing all patrons with no patrons in LibTask's patron list.

-   1. Prerequisites: Ensure that there are no patrons in LibTasks's patron list by entering `clear` in the Command box.

-   2. Test case: `patron list`<br>
-      Expected: Patron list is empty.

-2. Listing all patrons with at least one patron in LibTask's patron list.

-   1. Prerequisites: Remove LibTask's existing data by entering `clear` in the Command box and then add at least on patron to the patron list.

-   2. Test case: `patron list`<br>
-      Expected: All patrons added after entering the `clear` command appear in the patron list.

-<div style="page-break-after: always;"></div>

 ### Finding a patron based on patron name